 At Envirolytics® we create, design, and deliver customized patent-pending mobile lab platforms, a van and a trailer version, as well as related inventions (a heat exchanging device and an air sampling device), for scientists and equipment manufacturers through sales, lease, service, consultation, and licensing.

-The van or truck is a patent-pending mobile lab platform to run scientific or electronic equipment continuously for extended periods of time, unattended, without the need for shore power.
+The van, truck, trailer, or container is a patent-pending mobile lab platform to run scientific or electronic equipment continuously for extended periods of time, unattended, without the need for shore power.
 It is a field-deployable, alternate-fuel, zero emissions, solar and wind assisted mobile platform for scientific or electronic instrumentation.

 A confidential price list is provided upon request.